Midnaut/3D-Graphics-Cookbook/deps/README.md

 To use:
-  - Open shell
+  - Open shell in folder
-  - run `python bootstrap.py`
+  - Run `python bootstrap.py`